ICanBoogie/Facets/README.md

 ### Obtaining the criteria associated with a model

 The criteria array can be retrieved from a model using the `criteria` getter that is added by the package.
-The getter returns the criteria and inherited criteria as they are defined in the `activerecord.facets` config.
+The getter returns the criteria and inherited criteria as they are defined in the `activerecord_facets` config.

 ```php
 <?php